objectos/objectos.petclinic/README.md

 The last command will generate the VS code required files.

-Open the project via `File -> Open Folder` then select the root of the cloned repository.
+Open the project via `File -> Open Folder` and select the root of the cloned repository.

 ## Features